-UHI Perth has also worked with Access to Work to ensure adaptive equipment and training are provided to support employees who have a disability as defined by the Equality Act 2010.
+UHI Perth College has also worked with Access to Work to ensure adaptive equipment and training are provided to support employees who have a disability as defined by the Equality Act 2010.
 This scheme is actively utilised to support staff to remain at work.

 UHI Perth also has a contract with a local Counselling Service which offers staff the confidential opportunity to access up to six free counselling sessions in a 12-month period.
 If required, additional counselling sessions are then agreed by the College.
-Effective April 2024, the College put in place a comprehensive Employee Assistance Programme which is not a local counselling service, offering six counselling sessions along with a wider range of support resources.